QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     f(N) \leq M g(N), \text{ for } N > N_0

-For example, the complexity of finding an LU Decomposition of a dense matrix is :math:`O(N^3)` which should be read as there being a constant where eventually the number of floating point operations required decompose a matrix of size :math:`N\times N` grows cubically.
+For example, the complexity of finding an LU Decomposition of a dense matrix is :math:`O(N^3)` which should be read as there being a constant where eventually the number of floating point operations required to decompose a matrix of size :math:`N\times N` grows cubically.

-Keep in mind that these are asymptotic results intended to understanding the scaling of the problem, and the constant can matter for a given fixed size.
+Keep in mind that these are asymptotic results intended for understanding the scaling of the problem, and the constant can matter for a given fixed size.

 For example, the number of operations required for an `LU decomposition <https://en.wikipedia.org/wiki/LU_decomposition#Algorithms>`_ of a dense :math:`N \times N` matrix is :math:`f(N) = \frac{2}{3} N^3`, ignoring the :math:`N^2` and lower terms.
 Other methods of solving a linear system may have different constants of proportionality, even if they have the same scaling :math:`O(N^3)`.